kwarnkham/crypto-trade/README.md

 4. After trying 5 times and cannot confirm, the deposit will be come exipred
 5. Only after the deposit is 'canceled', 'completed' or 'expired', the user can request a new deposit
 6. You can only confirm a pending deposit
+7. When the depoist is confirmed you can give me a callback url to notify you the updated deposit

 > Deposit Status